ictr/covid19-outbreak-simulator/README.md

 optional arguments:
-  -h, --help            show this help message and exit --start START         Start time, default to 0
+  -h, --help            show this help message and exit --start START         Start time.
+Default to 0 no parameter is defined so the plugin will be called once at the beginning.
-  --end END             End time, default to none
+  --end END             End time, default to none, meaning there is no end time.
   --at AT [AT ...]
-Specific time at which the plugin is applied --interval INTERVAL   Interval at which plugin is applied --new-symptomatic-r0 NEW_SYMPTOMATIC_R0 [NEW_SYMPTOMATIC_R0 ...]
+Specific time at which the plugin is applied.
+  --interval INTERVAL   Interval at which plugin is applied, it will assume a 0 starting time if --start is left unspecified.
+  --trigger-by [TRIGGER_BY [TRIGGER_BY ...]]
+                        Events that triggers this plug in.
+  --new-symptomatic-r0 NEW_SYMPTOMATIC_R0 [NEW_SYMPTOMATIC_R0 ...]
                         Updated production number of symptomatic infectors, should be specified as a single fixed number, or a range, and/or multipliers for different groups such as A=1.2.
 For example "--symptomatic-r0 1.4 2.8 nurse=1.2" means a general R0 ranging from 1.4 to 2.8, while nursed has a range from 1.4*1.2 and 2.8*1.2.
   --new-asymptomatic-r0 NEW_ASYMPTOMATIC_R0 [NEW_ASYMPTOMATIC_R0 ...]
                         Updated production number of asymptomatic infectors, should be specified as a single fixed number, or a range and/or multipliers for different groups

 ```